robertu94/libdistributed/README.md

-`libdistributed_work_queue.h`   | A distributed work queue with cancellation support `libdistributed_task_manager.h` | The manager used to control the work queue `libdistributed_types.h`        | Uses templates to create `MPI_Datatype`s
+`libdistributed_work_queue.h`   | A distributed work queue with cancellation support `libdistributed_task_manager.h` | The manager used to control the work queue `libdistributed_types.h`        | Uses templates to create `MPI_Datatype`s `libdistributed_comm.h`         | Uses templates to make it easier to write sends, recvs, and bcasts

 ## Dependencies